Dendrobyte/OinkITC/README.md

 # Oink in the Chamber

 Welcome to OinkITC!
 This game is my second game project (the first was a Tetris clone).
 It is inspired by the original [One in the Chamber](https://callofduty.fandom.com/wiki/One_in_the_Chamber) gamemode from Call of Duty.
 I first wrote the game [as a Minecraft plugin](https://github.com/oinkcraft/OneInTheChamber) a few years ago.
-The name / acronym will have to change, but for now "Oink" comes from that Minecraft server being named "Oinkcraft".
+The name / acronym looks like it's going to stick, with everything have a vague pig theme...

 You can find a devlog to wrap up the project [on my YouTube channel!](http://www.youtube.com/markbacon78).
 Goal is to make it April's devlog.